 Provisions are recognized when the Company has a present obligation (legal or constructive) as a result of a past event, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
 Provisions are reviewed at the end of each reporting period and adjusted to reflect the current best estimate.
-If it is no longer probable that an outflow of resources embodying be required to settle that an outflow of resources embodying economic benefits will be required to settle the obligation, the provision is reversed.
+If it is no longer probable that an outflow of resources embodying economic benefits will be required to settle the obligation, the provision is reversed.